-Endless cocktails, late-night kebabs and the reckless excitement that comes with seeing the first rays of sun peek out over the horizon – these are all good reasons to stay out all night.
+Endless cocktails, male strip shows, late-night kebabs and the reckless excitement that comes with seeing the first rays of sun peek out over the horizon – these are all good reasons to stay out all night.
 You only live once, right?

 In Brisbane, there’s another reason: the bars will just make you stay.

 The last few years have seen Brisbane’s small bar scene take off and now there’s hole-in-the-wall this, rooftop that, and ‘basement bar’ other popping up with increasing speed.

 But if you think you’ve heard it all before, newsflash: Brisbane’s best bars defy categorisation, thanks to their mix of laidback Queensland insouciance.

 Take Lefty’s Old Time Music Hall, for instance.
 Head to the wild west-style saloon on a Friday night, and you’re likely to see a hugely varied pastiche of merry-makers jostling for tables and stomping it out to a live blues band on the dance floor.

 The velvet-lined walls, boudoir bathroom decor, and bras strung from wall-mounted moose heads aren’t the only remainders of previous tenants here, the Velvet Cigar strip club; the good-time vibes seems to have stuck, too.